CFSAN-Biostatistics/SeroTools/docs/usage.rst

 .. highlight:: none

-SeroTools provides methods for querying and comparing serovar names and antigenic formulae, as well as determining the most abundant serovar in a cluster of isolates.
+SeroTools provides methods for querying and comparing serovar names and antigenic formulae, as well as determining the most abundant serovar for a cluster of isolates.

 .. _query-label: